hithosh/IotDevice/README.md

 Display all the deviceType info in the card grid.

-• Select deviceType by next 10 records display.
+• Select deviceType by drop down methode.

 Pages and component